skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 </div>

 Bloom is an organization which use open source / access / data... to redistribute freely its production, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist weapon.
-We want to break the frontier between businesses and consumers.
 Ethics rather than profit, even if the latter is not neglected to ensure the sustainability of the organization.